thuyanduong-flatiron/lecture-starter-code/Mod3/ProjectWeek/README.md

 - You must be able to get and create (or edit) for each module

-- You're encouraged to create your models using OOJS classes

 - Scope?
 Think A Large Lab or CatHobbies